openmhealth/shimmer/README.md

   * This will download about 1GB of Docker images if you don't already have them, the bulk of which are MongoDB and OpenJDK base images.
 1. Visit `http://<your-docker-host>:8083` in a browser.

 ### Option 2.
-Building from source and running natively or in Docker
+Building the code and running it natively or in Docker

 If you prefer to build the code yourself,